epage/cargo-script-mvs/0000-cargo-script.md

 drops you into an interactive shell within your current package, loading the existing dependencies (including dev).
 This would then be a natural fit to also have a `--eval
 <expr>` flag.

+Ideally, this repl would also allow the equivelant of `python -i <file>`, not to run existing code but to make a specific file's API items available for use to do interactive whitebox testing of private code within a larger project.

 ## Workspace Support